KarrarQ/romcom/README.md

 -- Pre-written HTML and CSS.
 Learning goals.

-1. Whrite clean Java Script to store our data.
+1. write clean Java Script to store our data.
 2. Use a provided Class by creating object instance using the new keyword.
 3. Manipulate the page after in has loaded adding, removing and updating elements and DOM.
 4. Practice working collaboratively through a GitHub and begiining to use grid workflow practice with commits and pull requests.